Venkata-Krishna-S/Full-Stack-Devolopment/README.md

 # Full-Stack-Devolopment
+● The entire course is broken down into five separate segments:
+		○ Frontend, Backend, Database, Other Essential Technologies, and Debugging/Version Control.
+		○ Each section includes multiple technologies to help you gain more experience as a developer.
 ● HTML & CSS - Content, layout, and styling of web page ● Bootstrap - is a framework to help you design websites faster and easier ● JavaScript Programming - The programming language of the Web